altangarts/Blender-Themes-ColorPalette/README.md

 # ColorPalette Theme Editor for Blender3D

-You can color all windows and panels by choosing a single background color.
-And it provides easy access to several frequently used color options.
+You can color all windows and panels by choosing a main background color.
+It provides easy access to several frequently used color options.
+It creates a panel-focused theme.